Australian Solicitors’ Conduct Rules

 Commentary to the Australian Solicitors' Conduct Rules

-The Commentary is not intended to be the sole source of information about the Rules – extensive information is available from Law Societies to assist in understanding the application of the Rules to the variety of situations encountered in legal practice
+The Commentary is not intended to be the sole source of information about the Rules – extensive information is available from the Law Council’s Constituent Bodies to assist in understanding the application of the ASCR to the variety of situations encountered in legal practice.

 A copy of the current Commentary, is available here.

 Most recent items

 Business Law Section